 As already covered in D1.2 and D1.3, current methodologies for EPC do not employ the information-rich BIM files.
-Within D^2EPC, BIM-based performance assessment is expected, towards minimizing the effort and complexity of the overall process.
-Level 3 BIM practices will enable dynamic energy (re-)assessment, enabling (near)real-time (re-)evalution of asset EPC.
-The already existing methodology for representing a building with the BIM model is further enriched with real-life building data, resulting in the building's Digital twin.
-The calculation tool of D^2EPC will retrieve all required information concerning the building envelope, the design and materials, as well as the building systems through BIM documentation.
-The digital model will also help adding various behavioural characteristics to the BIM, while its dynamic nature (thanks to the continuous collection of operational data) will allow regular adaptation of the digital model to reflect more accurately the buildings' reality.
-Also, a set of novel smartness, holistic, human-centric and sustainability indicators envisioned by the D^2EPC will be calculated on the digital twin level, while simulation and forecasting capabilities will enable proactive or early-stage response to identified deviations.
+Within D^2EPC, BIM-based performance assessment is considered, towards minimizing the effort and complexity of the overall process.
+Level 3 BIM practices enable dynamic energy (re-)assessment, allowing (near) real-time (re-)evaluation of asset EPC.
+The already existing methodology for representing a building with the BIM model is further enriched with real-life building data, resulting in the Building Digital twin (BDT).
+The calculation tool of D^2EPC retrieves all required information available concerning the building envelope, the design and materials, as well as the building systems through the BDT.
+The digital model also helps adding various behavioural characteristics to the BIM, while its dynamic nature (thanks to the continuous collection of operational data) allows regular adaptation of the digital model to reflect more accurately the buildings' reality.
+Also, a set of novel smartness, holistic, human-centric and sustainability indicators envisioned by the D^2EPC are calculated on the digital twin level, while simulation and forecasting capabilities enable proactive or early-stage response to identified deviations.
 By properly identifying the correlation between static and dynamic information originating from the various systems, an alive digital ecosystem becomes available for delivering the necessary level of information for dynamically extracting the building's performance.
-Furthermore, by identifying the building energy behavior patterns, the opportunity for near future energy performance predictions will be given.
-The outcoming results will feed modules that indicate recommendations to improve and optimize the buildings' energy design and construction (asset level), as well as operation and management (operational level), aiming towards improving the building's energy performance while potentially minimizing related costs and their environmental impact.
+Furthermore, by identifying the building energy behavior patterns, the opportunity for near future energy performance predictions is given.
+The outcoming results feed modules that indicate recommendations to improve and optimize the buildings' energy design and construction (asset level), as well as operation and management (operational level), aiming towards improving the building's energy performance while potentially minimizing related costs and their environmental impact.
+The functional diagram of the Building Digital Twin is shown in Figure 13.